4U6U57/cmps011-pt.s17-grading/README.md

 Scripts for grading the programs and labs of the cmps011-pt.s17 class under Patrick Tantalo.

-## More information
+## Information
-- [EXPECTATIONS](EXPECTATIONS.md): Some expectations we graders have for submitted assignments.
+- [EXPECTATIONS](docs/EXPECTATIONS.md): Some expectations we graders
+have for submitted assignments.

 ## Assignments